 AEP Texas North: Abilene, San Angelo, Vernon

-Soon, there will be a sixth TDU in Texas.
-Lubbock will soon join the deregulated energy market in Texas.
+Lubbock Power & Light became the sixth Texas utility company in January 2024 when the city of Lubbock officially deregulated its electricity market.
 You can read more about that transition in our guide to electricity choice in Lubbock.

 We use cookies to give you the best experience possible while visiting our website.
 By continuing, you agree to our privacy policy and understand our terms of use on our website.